(Un)Planned Trip(s) to Thailand | September 2023

 Phuket

-Lien, her boyfriend Son, and her cousin Duc came to Vietnam for vacation.
+Lien, her boyfriend Son, and her cousin Nam came to Vietnam for vacation.
 But they also decided, while being in SEA, to visit Thailand for a change of pace.
 So, even before I lost my passport, we had made plans together.
 Because I had some other matters to deal first, I would separately take a plane to Bangkok, stay in a nearby hostel to overcome the layover, and then depart for Phuket the next morning.
 This would have been our shared meeting point where we would hang out two days together.
 Sounds solid right?
 Well, somehow, I miscalculated the departure day with the day we actually wanted to meet.
 We caught this little detail a bit too late, and in the end only were able to hang out the day I arrived in Phuket.
 Anyhow, everything turned out perfectly as it was.
 While I was on my way to Thailand, Lien and the gang were enjoying some kind of James Bond beach.
 I arrived in Phuket a little earlier than they did, so I took the opportunity to get an authentic Thai massage.

 Fun Fact